johansaf/netbox-autodns/README.md

 # netbox-autodns

-An application that receives JSON data from a [Netbox webhook](https://demo.netbox.dev/static/docs/additional-features/webhooks/) and uses the data to create, update and delete forward and/or reverse DNS records using the [go-powerdns](https://github.com/joeig/go-powerdns) module.
+Receive [Netbox webhooks](https://demo.netbox.dev/static/docs/additional-features/webhooks/) and create, update and delete forward and/or reverse DNS records using the [go-powerdns](https://github.com/joeig/go-powerdns) module.

 ## Requirements

 - A working Netbox and PowerDNS setup
 - PowerDNS must have the API enabled with an API key

+This has been tested with Netbox v3.5.2 and newer.

 ## Configuration